Java Heat

-Java Heat is a 2013 American-Indonesian action film.
+Java Heat is a 2013 action film.
 Directed by Conor Allyn, the film stars Kellan Lutz, Mickey Rourke, Ario Bayu and Atiqah Hasiholan.

 Plot

 A suicide bomber detonates himself at a party in Java, Indonesia, and a Javanese Sultan's daughter, Sultana (Atiqah Hasiholan), is believed to be one of the unidentified victims.
 Jake Travers (Kellan Lutz), an American posing as a graduate student from Cornell University, was at the scene of the blast and is held as a witness by a police detective of Detachment 88, Lieutenant Hashim (Ario Bayu).

 After interviewing Jake at the crime scene, Hashim and Jake are attacked by terrorists led by Malik (Mickey Rourke) and his henchman Achmed.
 Jake saves Hashim and kills two terrorists, but Achmed manages to escape.
 Hashim becomes suspicious after he observes Jake's combat skills.
-Jake and Hashim are brought to the hospital where Hashim's wife meets Jake.
+Jake and Hashim are brought to the hospital, where Hashim's wife meets Jake.
 At Hashim's wife's insistence, Hashim invites Jake to their house for breakfast.
-At the house, Hashim tells Jake that he ran a background check on him through Interpol.
-Jake tells Hashim he is an FBI agent conducting an undercover investigation, and suggests they cooperate with one another.
+At the house, Hashim tells Jake he ran a background check on him through Interpol.
+Jake tells Hashim he is an FBI agent conducting an undercover investigation, suggesting they cooperate together.

 Returning to his apartment, Jake faxes to a friend stateside a photo of a tattoo from the corpse believed to be Sultana's.
 Jake's friend informs him that the tattoo is typically used by Chinese high-class prostitutes, which confirms Jake's suspicion that the body is not Sultana's.

-Jake follows a lead to a night club, where he brings home a prostitute bearing a similar tattoo.
+Jake follows a lead to a nightclub, where he brings home a prostitute bearing a similar tattoo.
 When the prostitute cooperates with Jake, they are ambushed by Hashim's terrorists and a Chinese gang operating the prostitution ring.
 The police, who had been covertly surveilling Jake, intervene and suffer casualties in the fight.
 Jake flees the scene, but the police eventually capture him.

-Hashim arrives home and discovers his family is kidnapped.
+Hashim arrives home and discovers his family has been kidnapped.
 Malik calls Hashim on a cell phone left at the house and taunts him.
-Hashim visits the police station, where he observes two U.S. Marines officers talking to his superior.
+Hashim visits the police station, observing two U.S. Marine officers talking to his superior.
 Hashim confronts Jake again about his identity.
-Jake admits he is not FBI, but a Marine who is tracking terrorist activities because his comrades were killed by bombs from Malik's terrorist group.
+Jake admits he is not an FBI agent, but a Marine who is tracking terrorist activities because his comrades were killed by bombs from Malik's terrorist group.
 Jake then suggests that Hashim cooperate with him to find his family.
 Jake later confesses to Hashim that the terrorists also killed his brother.